Crude oil Weekly Forecast

 Downtrend scenario

-The downtrend may be expected to continue, while market is trading below resistance level 62.27, which will be followed by reaching support level 57.50.
+An downtrend will start as soon, as the market drops below support level 57.25, which will be followed by moving down to support level 52.65.

 Difference between supply and demand shows fair price on the level $53.